 Fortunately, breast reduction surgery has been done for more than 100 years.
 While the goal is to relieve the excess weight, modern procedures can often lift and create a much more ideal and youthful shape as well.
 There are many different techniques, depending on the amount of tissue we need to remove and how low your nipples sit, and we can often minimize scarring.

 Many studies have been done to show the significant increase in the quality of life obtained by breast reduction patients, and my experience with many hundreds of patients bears this out as well.
+Even if you can’t get to us for surgery, there are other surgeries in the US that offer this procedure, and even offer Male Breast Reduction in Philadelphia, so don’t always think that it’s only woman who can have this type of surgery done.
 And don’t think you are too old for the procedure.
 As long as you are in good health, breast reduction can be the best decision you have made.